Tokyo Ghoul Facts About Hide

 Hideyoshi Nagachika is the childhood best friend of the Tokyo Ghoul main protagonist, Ken Kaneki.
 Hideyoshi’s nickname is Hide.
 His debut was in the Tokyo Ghoul manga, chapter one, and in the Tokyo Ghoul anime, episode one.

-During the Owl Suppression Operation, he disappeared and his whereabouts are currently unknown.
+During the Owl Suppression Operation, he disappeared.

 Meaning of His Name